 - Opened Arashi-Do Edmonton in July 1996.
 Renovated to expand Arashi-Do Edmonton South school 2001.

 - Co-opened second school, in North Edmonton on St. Albert Trail, with Sensei Mike Yackulic, Jan.
 2004.

 - Opened a third location to be co-owned in Fort Saskatchewan, with Sensei Mike Yackulic, on July 1, 2008.

-- Co-opened forth school in West Edmonton in La Perle Shopping Centre, with Sensei’s Rem and Lane Binetruy, on May 29, 2009.
+- Co-opened forth school, in West Edmonton in La Perle Shopping Centre, with Senseis Rem Amparo and Lane Binetruy, on May 29, 2009.

 - Co-opened fifth school in Sherwood Park, with Sensei Ryan Timoffee, in August, 2009.

-- Opened sixth school in Leduc, June 6, 2011, with Axel Scarione now acting as Head Instructor.
+- Opened my sixth school, in Leduc, June 6, 2011, with Renshi Jordi Amaya now acting as Head Instructor/Co-owner.

 - Feb.
 2014 – Gold Medal at the “Grand Master João Alberto Barreto Circuito Rio Championships 2014″, in Rio De Janiero Brazil.

 - Oct.
 24, 2014 Presented my Black Belt in Brazilian Jiu Jitsu from then 9th Degree BJJ Red Belt, Grand Master Alvaro Barreto, and 7th Degree Coral Belt, Master Sylvio Behring.